CallMe-Keys/balakeys/README.md

 the devil- free rerolls, but every reroll adds a playing card to your deck with every effect randomly selected

-oops all oops all 6s- all chances are randomized between 0 and 12
+oops all oops all 6s- all chances are randomized between 0 and 12 VERY EXPERIMENTAL

 vouchers are not ready but are still avaliable and coming! use banner mod to disable individual cards.